 The role of regulatory bodies is to provide investor protection and ensure the orderly operation of financial markets.

-Since the merger of Euronext’s marketplaces, regulators in Belgium, France, The Netherlands and Portugal have worked together to co-ordinate the supervision of NYSE Euronext's European cash markets.
-This section of the website deals with the different regulatory authorities and their roles in Euronext’s marketplaces: Belgium, France, The Netherlands and Portugal, and also the UK.
+Since the merger of Euronext’s marketplaces, regulators in Belgium, France, The Netherlands and Portugal have worked together to co-ordinate the supervision of Euronext's markets.
+This section of the website deals with the different regulatory authorities and their roles in Euronext’s marketplaces: Belgium, France, The Netherlands and Portugal.

 Please be advised that when an investment firm or a credit institution wishes to perform cross-border activities, the home regulator should be informed so that the other regulators involved can be notified and the European passport can be drawn up for the necessary countries (within the European Economic Area, or EEA).